-The Evacuations of the Spaniards Must Begin Octo 15-Protest Against the Removal of the Columbus Menument.
+The Evacuations of the Spaniards Must Begin Octob 18 - Protest Against the Removal of the as to procedure.

-The officials at Washington ar vatching with interest the progress be ing made by the Military Commission at Havana in securing the evacuation of Cuba.
-The commission has been very slow in making reports to the war of Cuba.
-The commission has been very slow in making reports to the war department, but from the latest received it appears that the body would like to have more definite instructions as to procedure.
+The officials at Washington are watching with interest the progress beng made by the Military Commission at Havana in securing the evacuation of Cuba.
+The commission has been very slow in making reports to the war department, but from the latest reeived it appears that the body would like to have more definite instructions

 It seems that the Spanish side has said that they could not begin the evacuation of the island until the 1st of November, and that it could not be completed before the 28th of February.

+November, and that it could not be completed before the 28th of February.
 In view of the alarming state of the Cubans, who are suffering from hunger and the inability in the present uncertain conditions to obtain work, the president decided that he could not assent to the consumption of so much time.
 Therefore, he caused the commission to be instructed to demand that the evacuation by the Spaniards begin not later than October 15, and that it be completed by December 31.